Edgar-Donk/tkinter.ttk.style/README.md

 result will probably make you say "With a little effort I could do better" - good have a go, in general the images are the most time consuming, but the whole is surprisingly straightforward

+## 08 Down to Earth

+As we have seen it is relatively simple to find an image then use this for a widget.
+What may be more difficult is to design a widget from scratch.
+If we use an existing widget as a template we can alter its colours to produce similar looking widgets, albeit in different colours.
+We can use simple tools such as PIL ImageDraw or tkinter Canvas.
+Since all the widgets are quite small more sophisticated tools might be unnecessary.
+We are lucky in that we can see what has already been achieved in ttktheme.
+If we enlarge an image such as comboarrow-n.png from the Ubuntu theme, we see that the outer border is one pixel wide, there are highlights and shadows also one pixel wide.
+The corners are made from a simple angle construction.
+The most difficult part is probably the arrow, we can see that there is a dark grey outer part and a light grey inner part.
+Several pixels of varying grey hues surround the arrow, exactly how to specify these colours will become clearer a little later.

+If we replicate this image in the same size we need only need draw lines one pixel wide and place pixels.
+In this case we would probably choose PIL as we need only work directly in our chosen png image, and there is no worry about changing the image format or size.
+Look at 08combo_new.py, we load matplotlib purely to provide an image of our work, since PIL uses a bmp file to show the image which can have problems displaying, particularly in Windows.
+There is nothing sophisticated in the programming, create your colour aliases, create the new image with a background colour, then create the background with gradient, create the outer border and corners.
+The transparent outer corners are made next, followed by the highlights and shadow then finally we draw the arrow.
+Finally we save and display the image.
+The colours and sizes are picked up directly from the original drawing.
+There are no arcs since at this size the results would be most unsatisfactory.
+In fact at this size using the polygon or line on inclined lines would not work well either.
+The flakiest part is the arrow, we have no real way of knowing the non-standard pixel colours adjacent to the outside borders, in fact those pixels adjacent to the corners look like a problem.
+I am relatively certain that another approach is required especially where no template exists.

+In order to make a new widget it would be better to work at a much larger size, draw the widget, then save it at the reduced size.
+When drawing at larger sizes there is no simple way to maintain the colour without using thick lines where we require a single pixel line in the final image, if we use a single pixel line in our large image, we create a single pixel line with a washed-out colour.
+Say we choose a working image 10x as large our lines and corners will all need to be 10 pixels wide.
+At this level of magnification arcs can be used.
+We can also use polygons with an outside outline differing in colour to the internal fill.
+Unfortunately for us PIL ImageDraw is too simple and we cannot create thick arcs.
+The canvas widget from tkinter produces good looking results, most impressive was how a thick arc ties up to the adjacent thick lines at all four corners.
+In common with all drawing programs one must make allowances for the line thicknesses and how the program places the central axis.
+This applies both to lines and arcs.